inivekin/abosa/abosa.typ

 tae reproduce the hurt I made.
-By feel o your unsharpened tine, am seeing your benevolence, the weaker hurt still carries sign, regrets stick in idempotence.
+By feel o your unsharpened tine, am seeing your benevolence, but weaker hurt still carries sign, regrets stick in idempotence.
 Were you nae held so far aloft, if I had known you'd sleep till fall,